Coffee4Head/coffee4head.github.io/publications.md

 #### DIF-LUT | *Python, Verilog HDL, Shell; Vivado*

-- Proposes a simple yet scalable and effective approximation for Non-linear function<br>
+- Proposes a simple yet scalable and effective approximation for Non-linear function

-- Designed an automation toolchain for table generation and precision evaluation<br>
+- Designed an automation toolchain for table generation and precision evaluation

 - Integrated as an computing unit in FPGA-based accelerator for DNN and Nerf